tgstation/tgstation-server/.github/CONTRIBUTING.md

 You need the .NET 8.0 SDK, node>=v20, and npm>=v5.7 (in your PATH) to compile the server.
 On Linux, you also need the `libgdiplus` package installed to generate icons.

+You need to run `corepack enable` to configure node to correctly build the webpanel.

 The recommended IDE is Visual Studio 2022 or VSCode.

 In order to build the service version and/or the Windows installer you need a to run on Windows.